 Try to eat the same amount of carbohydrates every day.
 You should have three main meals and two to three snacks daily.

-Possible Complications of Type 1 Diabetes in Children
+Possible complications of type 1 diabetes in children

 2. Insufficient replacement of insulin with pharmacological substitutes leads to high blood sugar levels and can cause ketoacidosis.

-4. Diabetic kidney disease (diabetic nephropathy).
+4. Diabetic kidney damage (diabetic nephropathy).

 5. Diabetic retinopathy (diabetic eye disease).